-Paul has five children: Anthony, Michael, Gina, Michael J., and Nico, and is happily married to Ping Ping De Lucia, DMD.
+Paul has six children: Anthony, Michael, Gina, Michael J., Nico, and Aria, and is happily married to Ping De Lucia, DMD.

 He is a member of the American Association of Acupuncture and Oriental Medicine (AAAOM) and the Florida State Oriental Medical Association (FSOMA).